ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 }
 ```

-Now run `sudo nixos-rebuild switch` to apply the changes, and then you can write the configuration of NixOS with Flakes.
+Now run `sudo nixos-rebuild switch` to apply the changes, and then you can write the configuration for NixOS with Flakes.

 ### 3. Switching System Configuration to `flake.nix`

-After enabling the Flakes feature, the `sudo nixos-rebuild switch` command will prioritize reading `/etc/nixos/flake.nix`.
-If not found, it will fallback to `/etc/nixos/configuration.nix`.
+After enabling the feature `flakes`, when you run `sudo nixos-rebuild switch`, it will try to read`/etc/nixos/flake.nix` first, if not found, it will fallback to `/etc/nixos/configuration.nix`.

-Now let's use the official flake templates provided by Nix to learn how to write flakes, check which templates are available using the following command:
+Now to learn how to write a flake, let's use the official flake templates provided by Nix.
+First, let's check which templates are available:

 ```bash
 nix flake show templates
 ```

-One of the templates, `templates#full`, shows all possible uses., take a look at its contents:
+The templates `templates#full` contains all possible usecases, let's take a look at its contents:

 ```bash
 nix flake init -t templates#full cat flake.nix
 ```

-Now create a file `/etc/nixos/flake.nix` and write the configuration content according to the template above.
+After reading the example above, let's create a file `/etc/nixos/flake.nix`, and write its content according to what we read before.
 All system modifications will be taken over by Flakes from now on.

-An example configuration is shown below:
+An example of `/etc/nixos/flake.nix` is as follows:

 ```nix
 {